oscar9181/Gallery-app/README.md

 #### User stories
   ##### As a user:
-   1.View different photos that interest me.
+   + View different photos that interest me.
-   2.Click on a single photo to expand it and also view the details of the photo.
+   + Click on a single photo to expand it and also view the details of the photo.
-   3.Search for different categories of photos. (ie. Travel, Food) 4.Copy a link to the photo to share with my friends.
+   + Search for different categories of photos. (ie. Travel, Food) +.Copy a link to the photo to share with my friends.